 A huge range of activities are available, such as the Birds of Prey workshop

-Oxford city itself is also home to a wealth of cultural and outdoor attractions, many owned by the University.
+Oxford itself is also home to a wealth of cultural and outdoor attractions, many owned by the University.
 The colleges are an obvious choice for sightseeing, with Christ Church being among the most popular for its connections with both Alice in Wonderland and the filming of the Harry Potter films.
 Adjacent Christ Church Meadow and the Botanical Gardens are a lovely place for a summer stroll by the river, with beautiful views to Merton College.
 Punting on the river is a much-loved Oxford pastime, and a must for your visit, as is a walk in the extensive University Parks.
 And you’re spoilt for choice with museums; Oxford is home to the world’s first purpose-built museum: the incredible Ashmolean Museum, which houses a priceless collection of art and antiquities.
 There’s also the Natural History Museum, the fabulously Victorian Pitt Rivers Museum, the Museum of the History of Science and many smaller museums.

 When it comes to evening entertainment, you can look forward to exclusive parties and glamorous balls, held in prestigious venues that give you a flavour of what it’s like to be an Oxford University student.
 Another popular evening event is our multicultural feast, which celebrates the cultural diversity of those who attend our courses, giving you the chance to showcase your home country – whether through your own cookery skills as you prepare a native dish, through your speaking prowess if you choose to give a talk about your country, or through your musical talent with a performance of typical music from your country.
-You might even get the chance to take part in Oxford Royale Academy’s very own version of Britain’s Got Talent!
+You might even get the chance to take part in Oxford Royale Academy’s very own Talent Show!

 6. Top-notch pastoral staff for complete peace of mind